learnrelay/learnrelay/docs/nested-queries/putting-it-all-together.md

 # Putting it all together

-We are now ready to fully understand a complete GraphQL with Relay!
+We are now ready to fully understand GraphQL queries with Relay!
-Queries in Relay are *hierarchical*, and once we understood the concept of nodes and edges, we also have a better understanding of the structure a query has.
+Queries in Relay are *hierarchical*: Relay uses the concept of nodes and edges for the structure of a query.

 ## Traverse the data graph